When you own a small business, you have to take on many of the day-to-day responsibilities yourself—at least in the beginning.

-Actually, it’s easy to provide stellar customer service by addressing these important factors:
+It’s easy to provide stellar customer service by addressing these important factors:

 - Knowing what outstanding customer service looks and feels like

-- Creating a culture of service within your business, by training and empowering employees to solve problems
+- Creating a culture of service within your business by training and empowering employees to solve problems

 - Putting in place systems, management tools, and reporting that make it easier to communicate with and please your customers.